For patients with colorectal cancer

 Melanoma Screen: BRAF & MEK inhibitors are key drugs of choice in treating metastatic melanoma.
 However, their routine use is only indicated in patients whose tumours contain mutations at one specific site (codon 600) of the BRAF gene.
 To enable suitable patients to access this treatment fast we offer codon 600 only analysis in rapid turn-round format.

 Non-Small Cell Lung Cancer (NSCLC) Screen: EGFR TKIs are the drugs of choice in treating NSCLC.
 However, their routine use is only indicated in patients whose tumours contain mutations at specific sites within the EGFR gene.
 To enable suitable patients to access this treatment fast we offer analysis of the most commonly mutated loci in rapid turn-round format.

 With all our rapid turn-round single gene test options, we will deliver the results within 2 working days, subject to the supplied sample meeting the necessary acceptance criteria.

-Given that these rapid turn-round single gene tests are as not comprehensive as multi-gene options, they should only be used when circumstances mean that time is critical.
-Furthermore, in certain cancer types you may still wish to consider reflexing to multi-gene testing in the event that single gene analyses prove negative.
+Given that these rapid turn-round single gene tests are as not comprehensive as multi-gene options, they should ideally only be used when circumstances mean that time is critical.
+Furthermore, in certain cancer types you may still wish to consider reflex to multi-gene testing in the event that single gene analyses prove uninformative.